sol-eng/rstudio-user-counts/README.md

 therefore **it is recommended to run this script with root privileges on the RStudio Server Pro server.** Otherwise, you will need to create a copy of the log file with appropriate permissions.
+If there are multiple installations of RStudio Server Pro configured in a cluster, then this script will need to be run on each cluster and the results combined to accurately determine the number of named users across the cluster.

 ```bash
 $ ./named-users-rsp.R -h